sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Control float placement
+Short desc    : Control float placement
 URL          : http://tug.org/texlive/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : Defines a \FloatBarrier command, beyond which floats may not
+Descript     : Defines a \FloatBarrier command, beyond which floats may not
              : pass; useful, for example, to ensure all floats for a section
              : appear before the next \section command.
 ```